Venezuela opposition leader arrives in Spain to claim asylum – DW – 09/08/2024

 But the opposition said Gonzalez had won a resounding victory, receiving 67% of the vote, versus 30% for Maduro.

-Maduro's opponents published vote tallies online that they say show he won and have denounced what they said was widespread voter fraud.
+Maduro's opponents published vote tallies online that they say show Gonzalez won and have denounced what they said was widespread voter fraud.

 Much of the international community has also refused to accept the result without seeing a detailed vote breakdown from election authorities, which has not been forthcoming.